ForgeRock/forgeops/helm/forgerock-metrics/README.md

 ### Prepare for deployment
 * cd to monitoring folder within forgeops repo.

-* Running the deployment without any overrides will use the default values file which monitors 'monitoring' namespace and all ForgeRock
+* Running the deployment without any overrides will use the default values file which deploys to 'monitoring' namespace and scrapes metrics
+ from all ForgeRock product endpoints, across all namespaces, based on configured labels.
- product endpoints.
-If you wish to override these values, make a copy of helm/custom.yaml file and uncomment/amend the relevant values.
+ If you wish to override these values, create a new custom.yaml file, add your override configuration using helm/forgerock-metrics/values.yaml
+ as a guide, and run bin/prom_deploy -f \<custom yaml file\>.

 ### Deploy

-Run the deploy script ./bin/deploy_prometheus.sh with the OPTIONAL flags:
+Run the deploy script ./bin/prom_deploy.sh with the OPTIONAL flags:
 * -n *namespace* \[optional\] : to deploy Prometheus into.
 Default = monitoring.
 * -f *values file* \[optional\] : absolute path to yaml file as defined in previous section.
 * -h / no flags : view help

 ### View Prometheus/Grafana

 The following script uses kubectl port forwarding to access Prometheus and Grafana UIs.
-Run ./bin/connect.sh with the following flags:
+Run ./bin/prom_connect.sh with the following flags:
 * -G (Grafana) or -P (Prometheus).
 * -n *namespace* \[optional\] : where Grafana/Prometheus is deployed.
 Default = monitoring.
 * -p *port* \[optional\] : Grafana uses local port 3000 and Prometheus 9090.
 If you want to use different ports, or need to access